From Verneuil-sur-Seine to Cergy via the Hautil Forest

 - Orientation table and panoramic view of the Oise Valley (12).

-- Hautil Oak (14).
-This oak tree was felled during the storm of 1999, at an estimated age of 150 years, and left in place to show its natural decomposition.
+- The Hautil Oak (14).
+An oak tree felled during the 1999 storm, estimated to be 150 years old, and left in situ to demonstrate its natural decomposition.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.